Friday, April 13, 2012

 Here is the 1991 EP Weeping in Heaven

 After 1991's Weeping in Heaven EP, Profanatica managed to land a record deal with Osmose Records.
 Their first release on Osmose was a split with Colombian band Masacre entitled Tormenting Holy Flesh.
 This would end up being their last official studio release of new material for a while.
-Later that year (1992), the master tapes for what was to be their first official full-length (with the working title "The Raping of the Virgin Mary") were allegedly destroyed.
+Later that year (1992), the master tapes for what was to be their first official full-length (with the working title "The Raping of the Virgin Mary") were destroyed.
 Shortly thereafter, the band broke up.

 "Spilling Holy Blood" comes off of that split with Masacre